Txart/SUSI/CONTRIBUTING.md

 5. Push your branch
 6. Open a Pull Request (PR)
 7. Continuous Integration (CI) will run in GitHub's servers
-8. We will review the PR
-9. If successful, we will merge it
+8. We will review the PR.
+If successful, we will merge it
-10. Delete your branch
+9. Delete your branch

 ---